tirza-s/dictionary-app/README.md

 - Search for words and view their meanings

 - See phonetic and listend to the pronunciation of the word
+- See phonetic and listend to the pronunciation of the word

 - Display images related to the word from the Pexels API